itlyons/jkan/_datasets/losangelesCA-dataset.md

 ---
 schema: default
-title: Los Angeles, CA Building Permits
+title: Los Angeles, CA - Building Permits
-organization: City of Los Angeles Building and Safety
+organization: City of Los Angeles
 notes: This dataset contains permits for construction, remodeling, and repair of buildings and structures in the City of Los Angeles dating back to 2013.
 Includes latitude and longitude.
 resources:
   - name: Building Permits CSV